 The El Rey Theatre has been a part of the Los Angeles nigthlife scene since 1994, but its history goes back much further, as is obvious with one look at its Art Deco building.
 Built in 1936 as a movie house and more recently designated as a historic-cultural monument, the architecture of the theater is worth a visit alone.
 Take in the stunning lobby with its sweeping staircases, massive chandeliers and grand ballroom (it's available for private events) then plan to stand for most of the live concerts held here.
 These days it is part of the AEG family, hosting shows virtually every weekend, as well as some weekdays.
 Acts range across musical genres, with alternative rock leading the way.

-Teragram Ballroom has been a welcome addition to downtown Los Angeles, giving music-loving Angelenos another intimate venue to see live music.
-This DTLA concert space is on 7th Street, just blocks from Staples Center and the Microsoft Theater (the former Nokia Theatre), located in a renovated, century-old theater that was once a Hollywood movie palace.
+Teragram Ballroom has been a welcome addition to downtown Los Angeles, giving music-loving Angelenos another intimate venue to see live bands.
+This DTLA concert space is on 7th Street, just blocks from Staples Center and the Microsoft Theater, located in a renovated, century-old theater that was once a Hollywood movie palace.
 But unlike those two massive venues, the Teragram Ballroom only holds 600 people in this standing-room-only venue.
 The 9,000 square-foot theater offers special features for both artists and audiences: three dressing rooms, dedicated loading dock, spacious backstage, state-of-the-art sound system, three bars and a restaurant with plenty of space throughout to make the experience one of fun, rather than that of sweaty bodies jammed into a too-small space, all fighting to get the attention of a bartender.
 Instead, this well-thought-out venue makes one feel as if this is a perfectly planned dance party venue.